 Painting woodwork first is the most efficient way to paint.
 It’s efficient for saving time, but it also helps cut back on unnecessary labour.
-Painting the woodwork before walls also allow more room for error.
+Painting the woodwork before the walls also allows more room for error.

 In this article, you will learn about the benefits of painting the woodwork of your home before the walls.
 Following the guidelines in this article will aid you in completing your home improvement job in the easiest and most successful way possible.